Yuchun Lee Sells 2,000 Shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Stock

-Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee sold 2,000 shares of the company’s stock in a transaction dated Tuesday, February 4th.
-The stock was sold at an average price of $238.84, for a total transaction of $477,680.00.
-Following the completion of the sale, the director now owns 3,875 shares in the company, valued at approximately $925,505.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee sold 2,000 shares of the firm’s stock in a transaction on Friday, February 7th.
+The stock was sold at an average price of $237.82, for a total value of $475,640.00.
+Following the completion of the transaction, the director now owns 3,875 shares in the company, valued at $921,552.50.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

-Vertex Pharmaceuticals (NASDAQ:VRTX) last posted its quarterly earnings results on Thursday, January 30th.
-The pharmaceutical company reported $1.70 EPS for the quarter, beating the Zacks’ consensus estimate of $1.21 by $0.49.
-Vertex Pharmaceuticals had a net margin of 28.27% and a return on equity of 20.97%.
-The firm had revenue of $1.41 billion for the quarter, compared to analysts’ expectations of $1.01 billion.
-During the same quarter in the prior year, the company posted $1.30 earnings per share.
-The business’s revenue for the quarter was up 62.4% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Vertex Pharmaceuticals Incorporated will post 6.45 earnings per share for the current year.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in VRTX.
+BlackRock Inc. raised its stake in shares of Vertex Pharmaceuticals by 2.6% in the 2nd quarter.
+BlackRock Inc. now owns 20,708,669 shares of the pharmaceutical company’s stock valued at $3,797,554,000 after purchasing an additional 532,371 shares during the period.
+DNB Asset Management AS raised its stake in shares of Vertex Pharmaceuticals by 7.5% in the 3rd quarter.
+DNB Asset Management AS now owns 27,745 shares of the pharmaceutical company’s stock valued at $4,701,000 after purchasing an additional 1,944 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd raised its stake in shares of Vertex Pharmaceuticals by 16.1% in the 3rd quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 16,091 shares of the pharmaceutical company’s stock valued at $2,726,000 after purchasing an additional 2,234 shares during the period.
+Rhenman & Partners Asset Management AB raised its stake in shares of Vertex Pharmaceuticals by 0.4% in the 3rd quarter.
+Rhenman & Partners Asset Management AB now owns 186,000 shares of the pharmaceutical company’s stock valued at $31,512,000 after purchasing an additional 768 shares during the period.
+Finally, Assenagon Asset Management S.A. raised its stake in shares of Vertex Pharmaceuticals by 208.8% in the 3rd quarter.
+Assenagon Asset Management S.A. now owns 28,592 shares of the pharmaceutical company’s stock valued at $4,844,000 after purchasing an additional 19,333 shares during the period.
+94.85% of the stock is currently owned by hedge funds and other institutional investors.

-Several large investors have recently bought and sold shares of VRTX.
-BlackRock Inc. grew its holdings in shares of Vertex Pharmaceuticals by 2.6% during the second quarter.
-BlackRock Inc. now owns 20,708,669 shares of the pharmaceutical company’s stock valued at $3,797,554,000 after buying an additional 532,371 shares during the last quarter.
-Chesley Taft & Associates LLC bought a new position in Vertex Pharmaceuticals during the third quarter valued at approximately $262,000.
-SevenBridge Financial Group LLC bought a new position in Vertex Pharmaceuticals during the third quarter valued at approximately $226,000.
-Gradient Investments LLC lifted its position in Vertex Pharmaceuticals by 13.7% during the third quarter.
-Gradient Investments LLC now owns 6,911 shares of the pharmaceutical company’s stock valued at $1,171,000 after purchasing an additional 835 shares during the period.
-Finally, Pacer Advisors Inc. lifted its position in Vertex Pharmaceuticals by 13.7% during the third quarter.
-Pacer Advisors Inc. now owns 46,858 shares of the pharmaceutical company’s stock valued at $7,939,000 after purchasing an additional 5,650 shares during the period.
-Hedge funds and other institutional investors own 94.85% of the company’s stock.
+VRTX has been the topic of several recent research reports.
+SunTrust Banks restated a “buy” rating and issued a $285.00 price target on shares of Vertex Pharmaceuticals in a research report on Friday, January 31st.
+Guggenheim upgraded Vertex Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $252.00 price target on the stock in a research report on Tuesday, November 19th.
+Credit Suisse Group raised their price target on Vertex Pharmaceuticals from $253.00 to $258.00 and gave the stock an “outperform” rating in a research report on Friday, January 31st.
+Maxim Group restated a “hold” rating on shares of Vertex Pharmaceuticals in a research report on Friday, November 1st.
+Finally, HC Wainwright raised their price target on Vertex Pharmaceuticals from $220.00 to $270.00 and gave the stock a “buy” rating in a research report on Friday, January 31st.
+One research analyst has rated the stock with a sell rating, eight have given a hold rating and twenty have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $252.41.

 Vertex Pharmaceuticals Incorporated engages in developing and commercializing therapies for treating cystic fibrosis.
 The company markets SYMDEKO/SYMKEVI, ORKAMBI, and KALYDECO to treat patients with cystic fibrosis who have specific mutations in their cystic fibrosis transmembrane conductance regulator gene.